louishhy/min-server/README.md

 # min-server

-The `min-server` project aims to provide a series of minimalistic implementations of common server-side applications to help beginners understand the underlying logic of APIs by providing easy-to-understand code and [documentations](https://louishhy.github.io/min-server-docs/).
+The `min-server` project aims to provide a series of minimalistic implementations optimized for learning for common server-side applications to help beginners understand the underlying logic of APIs from the ground up by providing easy-to-understand code and [documentations](https://louishhy.github.io/min-server-docs/).

 ## Subprojects
 ### [MinHTTP](minhttp)
-[Flask](https://flask.palletsprojects.com/en/3.0.x/)-like, minimalistic implementation of HTTP server from the `socket` level using only native Python libraries.
+[Flask](https://flask.palletsprojects.com/en/3.0.x/)-like, minimalistic implementation of HTTP server from the `socket` level using only default Python libraries.

 ### MinWebSocket
 🥳 To be implemented, stay tuned!